Established in 1989

 To promote efficiency and productivity in state government; and,

-To promote on the part of its members a standard of behavior which demonstrates a high level of ethical responsibility in the performance of official duties and that responsibility shall be set forth in the Society Canons of Professional Responsibility.
+To promote on the part of its members a standard of behavior which demonstrates a high level of ethical responsibility in the performance of official duties and that responsibility shall be set forth in the Society Canons of Professional Responsibility found in the bylaws below.